smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Subtracting Two Dates/readme.md

 # Subtracting Two Dates

-Anyone who has used Microsoft SQL Server T-SQL'S `DATEDIFF` function has probably been frustrated by its limitations.
-To solve this problem, I have created two functions (same logic, one returns a `TABLE` and the other returns a `VARCHAR`) to return the  years, months, day, minutes, seconds, and nano seconds between two dates.
+Anyone who has used Microsoft SQL Server T-SQL's `DATEDIFF` function has probably been frustrated by its limitations.
+To solve this problem, I have created two functions (same logic, one returns a `TABLE` and the other returns a `VARCHAR`) to return the years, months, day, minutes, seconds, and nanoseconds between two dates.

 ⌨️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This script is written in Microsoft SQL Server T-SQL.

 ## Overview

-This directory contains two function, `FnDateDiffPartsChar.sql` and `FnDateDiffPartsTable.sql` to return the years, months, day, minutes, seconds, and nano seconds between two dates.
+This directory contains two functions, `FnDateDiffPartsChar.sql` and `FnDateDiffPartsTable.sql` to return the years, months, day, minutes, seconds, and nanoseconds between two dates.
 One function is a table-valued function, and the other is a scalar value function.

 ## Installation

 **Step 1:**
-Create the `FnDateDiffPartsChar` scalar valued function via the `FnDateDiffPartsChar.sql` script.
+Create the `FnDateDiffPartsChar` scalar-valued function via the `FnDateDiffPartsChar.sql` script.

 **Step 2:**
 Create the `FnDateDiffPartsTable` table-valued function via the `FnDateDiffPartsTable.sql` script.